 Key planning capabilities on the platform include:

-- Visual project views: Gantt charts and Timeline views provide instant visibility into dependencies and critical paths.
+- Visual project views: Gantt charts and Timeline View make dependencies and critical paths immediately visible so teams can adjust before delays cascade.

-- AI-powered planning: generate project plans from simple inputs, summarize complex updates, and extract action items from documents.
+- AI-powered planning: Generate project plans from structured inputs, summarize updates, and extract action items without manual effort.

-- Integration ecosystem: connect planning data with development, sales, and support systems for a single source of truth.
+- Integration ecosystem: Sync planning data with development, sales, and service systems to maintain a single source of truth.

 The platform lets teams focus on real work instead of admin tasks, speeding up planning while improving quality and flexibility.